Quick jump to page content

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-Transfer Learning Approaches for Non-Organic Waste Classification: Experiments with MobileNet and VGG-16
+Transfer Learning Approaches for Non-Organic Waste Classification: Experiments Using MobileNet and VGG-16

 https://doi.org/10.22219/kinetik.v10i4.2319